paulu/deepfeatinterp/README.md

 Deep Feature Interpolation (DFI) edits the content of an image by interpolating the feature representations of a deep convolutional neural network.
 DFI is described in [https://arxiv.org/abs/1611.05507](https://arxiv.org/abs/1611.05507) and will appear at [CVPR 2017](http://cvpr2017.thecvf.com/).

+Please cite this paper if you use our work:

 Paul Upchurch<sup>1</sup>, Jacob Gardner<sup>1</sup>, Geoff Pleiss, Robert Pless, Noah Snavely, Kavita Bala, Kilian Weinberger.
 Deep Feature Interpolation for Image Content Changes.
 In Computer Vision and Pattern Recognition (CVPR), 2017

 <sup>1</sup>Authors contributed equally.
 <details>
   <summary>bibtex</summary>